-- 3.7.1 Allowable Uses Upon Issuance of a Zoning Permit by Administrative Officer The following uses shall be allowed in the I/C District after issuance of a Zoning Permit by the Administrative Officer.
+3.7.1 Allowable Uses Upon Issuance of a Zoning Permit by Administrative Officer - The following uses shall be allowed in the I/C District after issuance of a Zoning Permit by the Administrative Officer.
 Site Plan Review and approval by the DRB pursuant to Section 5.5 may be required.

 - a) Accessory dwelling, as provided in Section 5.9.

 - b) Accessory uses or structures, except outside storage, to the uses in 3.7.1.

 - c) Car wash.

-- d) Catering service.
+- d) Catering service

+- e) Dwelling Unit(s) as part of a PUD as provided in Section 5.12

-- e) Equipment service and repair business, including retail sales.
+- f) Equipment service and repair business, including retail sales.

-- f) Equipment supply and/or rental business, including retail sales.
+- g) Equipment supply and/or rental business, including retail sales.

-- g) Food processing establishment.
+- h) Food processing establishment.

-- h) Office, Business.
+- i) Office, Business.

-- i) Office, Professional.
+- j) Office, Professional.

-- j) Personal services.
+- k) Personal services.

-- k) Storage and distribution center.
+- I) Storage and distribution center.

-- Warehousing use.
+- m) Warehousing use.

-- m) Wholesale trade use.
+- n) Wholesale trade use.

-- 3.7.2 Allowable Uses Upon Issuance of Conditional Use Approval The following uses may be allowed in the I/C District after issuance of conditional use approval by the DRB.
+3.7.2 Allowable Uses Upon Issuance of Conditional Use Approval - The following uses may be allowed in the I/C District after issuance of conditional use approval by the DRB.